Billingegroup/cookiecutter/doc/source/cookiecutter_guide.rst

 Overview
 --------

-The cookiecutting is divided into three main sections:
+The cookiecutting is divided into four sections:

 1. Pre-commit workflow: Use ``black`` and ``pre-commit`` to standardize line lengths and remove flake8 errors.

 2. Cookiecutting workflow: Use the Cookiecutter project setup and move files from an older to a new structure with Pytest passing.

 3. API documentation build workflow: Use a script to build and host API documentation.

+4. Codecov token setup for the repository.

 WARNINGS
 --------